GlebBatykov/theater/README.md

 - System guardian.
 The actor who is the progenitor of all system actors;
 - User guardian.
 Actor that is the parent of all top-level actors created by the user.

-Create and initialize an actor system, create a test actor, and output "Hello, world!" out of him.
+Create and initialize an actor system, create a test actor, and output "Hello, world!" out of him:

 ```dart
 // Create actor class